-The internet has given us more employment opportunities than we ever thought possible before.
+The internet has given us a lot more than just the opportunity to use 22Bet Bonus – it has created more employment opportunities than we ever thought possible before.
 People in developing countries with a high unemployment rate are now able to provide for their families, and the job market keeps growing.
 Still, does this mean that there are no unfair hurdles on the way to a job?
 Are some candidates more favored than others?
 Well, if they are the most qualified, sure, but what about those that are denied the opportunity in the first place?

 Online applications sometimes include fields that seem innocent at first glance.
 Terms like ‘legal name’, and ‘digital native’, may seem like they are a formality, but they are more than that.
 For example, these two terms have already ruled out people with ethnic names and the elderly, respectively.

 In China, for example, there have been cases of regional discrimination.
 Now imagine that you are applying for a job that requires information about your hometown (not residence) and then the company doesn’t even consider your qualifications.
 Unfortunately, we are often not fully aware that we are being discriminated against.

 Facebook was under fire for listing targeted ads.
 While that, in itself, is not a bad thing (after all, that’s how Facebook and others earn money), the ads in question were job listings that showed signs of gender discrimination.
 For example, ads about the need for mechanics, engineers, and factory workers were displayed only to young males.
 Now, it is impossible for a machine to discriminate – it simply acts on the input.
 It is the matter of the person entering the parameters that led to this.